 This year, she received the CAREER award from the National Science Foundation and was featured in the “Women to Watch” section of IEEEs’ Women in Engineering magazine for her stellar accomplishments.
 Also, Faghih recently made the MIT Technology Review’s Innovator Under 35 list as a visionary.

 She discussed the purpose of her projects, motivations, and research during COVID.

 - Congratulations for your recognition by the MIT Technology Review!
-Tell us about your watch project and the inspiration behind it.
+Tell us about the project you worked on involving wearable devices.

 RF: Thank you!
 One of my postdoc projects was a part of the Brain Initiative project focusing on designing a closed-loop system for decoding brain activity and performing electrical stimulation to treat severe psychiatric disorders (i.e., patients that didn’t respond to medications anymore and needed brain implants).

 I started questioning whether we could decode brain activity before the mental disorder becomes so severe that the patient won’t respond to medication or even before a healthy person develops a mental disorder.

 I did my Ph.D. in Electrical Engineering and Computer Science at MIT; based on my training, I view the human body as a complex dynamical system, and I began thinking about using watch-like wearables to decode the brain activity without collecting any brain signals directly.
 I mean the wearable data can be considered to be the output of a complex dynamical system where the input is the brain activity.